Ready To Make The Leap To Composite Decking?

 For many people, the thought of less staining, sanding, refinishing, peeling, cracking and splitting is very appealing.
-An extension of your stylish living space in the beautiful outdoors.
+Literally an extension of your stylish living space in the beautiful outdoors.

-Lawsuits for staining, early deterioration, mould, mildew, excessive fading, mushrooming around screw heads are well known.
+Lawsuits for staining, early deterioration, mold, mildew, excessive fading, mushrooming around screw heads are well known and documented.

 In a product category where twenty years ago there were maybe ten brands, there are now close to one hundred.
 Some have come and gone.
 But the main competitors have more or less earned their place in the industry. plastics, and chemicals.